Greenhouse Gas Inventories: What Healthcare Organizations Should Know

 Senior Associate, Senior Energy Analyst

-Christina Vernon Sanborn, AIA, LEED AP
+Christina Vernon Sanborn, AIA, CDP, LEED AP

 Associate Principal, Sustainability Practice Leader